 Over the years, NALC has negotiated numerous contractual provisions related to uniforms.
 Since it is a requirement that eligible letter carriers wear postal uniforms, it was established that the Postal Service must provide eligible letter carriers with the resources to acquire them.
-Article 26 of the National Agreement states that all employees who are required to wear uniforms or work clothes shall be furnished uniforms or work clothes, or shall be reimbursed for purchases of authorized items from licensed vendors.
-This commitment from the Postal Service is intended to keep letter carriers prepared for duty while relieving them of the financial burden that comes with acquiring durable and comfortable uniform items.
+Article 26 of the National Agreement states that all employees who are required to wear uniforms or work clothes shall be furnished with uniforms or work clothes or shall be reimbursed for purchases of authorized items from licensed vendors.

 Understanding how the uniform program works can be confusing for newly hired letter carriers.
-It is important to know when a new employee becomes eligible for his or her uniform allowance, how much that allowance will be and how it will be provided, and the ways in which uniforms can be purchased.
+It is important to know when a new employee becomes eligible for a uniform allowance, how much that allowance will be, how the Postal Service will provide it, and the ways in which uniforms can be purchased.
 The uniform program varies depending on the employee's status at the time they become eligible to receive a uniform allowance.
 Whether the employee is a city carrier assistant (CCA) or career employee can affect how the employee receives the allowance and how items are purchased.

 CCAs are eligible to receive their uniform allowance upon completion of whichever of the following two comes first: either 90 workdays or 120 calendar days of employment.
 The date they become eligible becomes their uniform anniversary date.
-This anniversary date is maintained for the duration of their career, even after converting to career status, and becomes the date each year they receive their next uniform allowance.
+This anniversary date remains the same for the duration of their career, even after converting to career status, and becomes the date each year they receive their next uniform allowance.

-Within 14 days of the eligibility date for receiving a uniform allowance, newly eligible CCAs should be provided with a letter of authorization-more commonly referred to as a voucher-from their local management to purchase uniforms.
-Once the form is completed, they may provide the letter of authorization to USPS-authorized vendors to purchase uniform items.
+Within 14 days of the eligibility date for receiving a uniform allowance, USPS should provide newly eligible CCAs with a letter of authorization-more commonly referred to as a voucher-from their local management to purchase uniforms.
+Once the form is completed, CCAs should provide the authorization letter to USPS-authorized vendors to purchase uniform items.
 Uniform allowances may be used to buy items only from authorized USPS vendors.
 A list of USPS authorized vendors can be found on the LiteBlue website at liteblue.usps.gov.
 Click on the "My HR" section and then the "Uniform Program" link.
 From this section, click on the "Licensed Uniform Vendors" link.

-Effective May 21, 2022, the annual uniform allowance for all eligible letter carriers is \$499.
-After a CCA converts to career status, they will receive a onetime additional credit of \$116 on the next uniform anniversary date.
+Since May 21, 2022, the annual uniform allowance for all eligible letter carriers is \$499.
+After a CCA converts to career status, they will receive a one-time additional credit of \$116 on the next uniform anniversary date.

-The one significant difference in the uniform program between CCAs and career status employees is the way in which uniform allowances are received and uniforms purchased.
+The one significant difference in the uniform program between CCAs and career employees is the way in which uniform allowances are received and uniforms are purchased.
 Career employees do not typically use the letter of authorization or voucher system used by CCAs.

-Career employees are provided with a preloaded Visa debit card and simply provide the card number to the authorized vendor to pay for their uniform order.
+USPS provides career employees with a preloaded Visa debit card, and then carriers simply give the card number to the authorized vendor to pay for their uniform order.
 Upon conversion to career status, letter carriers will receive the preloaded debit card in the mail close to their next uniform anniversary date.
 Keep in mind, this process is not automatic.
-After conversion to career status and as the employee's uniform anniversary date approaches, local management must complete the Uniform Allowance Request Interactive Worksheet and submit it to the Human Resource Shared Services Center (HRSSC) for the card to be issued.
+After conversion to career status, and as the employee's uniform anniversary date approaches, local management must complete the

+Uniform Allowance Request Interactive Worksheet and submit it to the Human Resources Shared Services Center for the card to be issued.